yschroe/chessalyzer.js/README.md

 <img src="https://i.imgur.com/tZVkPs3.png" width="30%">

 # Changelog

+-   2.1.0:

+    -   The count of additional needed threads in multithreaded mode is now determined dynamically.
+Instead of starting a new thread every time new games have been read in, chessalyzer.js now tries to reuse already started threads.
+This removes the overhead of needing to create a new worker thread every time, which results in a huge performance boost (around +25%).
+    -   As a result `nThreads` in the multithread config argument of `Chessalyzer.analyzePGN(...)` is now deprecated and is no longer used.

 -   2.0.0:
     -   Chessalyzer.js is now an ES module (ESM).
 See [this guide](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c#file-esm-package-md) for how to use this package.